Mario, filter coffee from Nicaragua

 Tell me more about Mario Gonzalez

-Until 2006, the Gonzalez family was involved in timber production before growing coffee on their farm.
+Until 2006, the Gonzalez family was involved in wood production before growing coffee on their farm.
 "Suyates" are a type of palm tree that grows on Mario's farm, hence the name.
-Mario has been working with Tim and Claudia since 2017 and focuses on intensive natural fermentations, which he then delivers to Project Origin in Australia.
-Mario's farm is not far from our Finca Santa Rita, and so it happened that our David had already taken part in a filter coffee competition with Mario's coffee.
+Since 2017, Mario has been working with Tim and Claudia, concentrating on intensive natural fermentations, which he then delivers to Project Origin in Australia.
+Mario's farm is not far from our Finca Santa Rita, and so it was inevitable that our David took part in a filter coffee competition with Mario's coffee.
 This year we now have two lots from him - this filter coffee and the espresso "Los Suyates".

-Tim Willems, who leads our team on site, received the sorted cherries in Ocotal, poured them into sealed barrels and stored them in a cold room at a constant temperature for more than two weeks.
-This intense, yet extremely controlled, fermentation intensified the lush fruit notes.
+Tim Willems, who leads our team on site, received the sorted cherries in Ocotal, transferred them into tight barrels and stored them in a cold room at a constant temperature for more than two weeks.
+This intensive, but extremely controlled, fermentation intensified the lush fruit notes.
 The cherries were then dried in thin layers on air-permeable beds.
-This slowed down the fermentation, allowing the coffee to retain its clear notes.
-The precise sorting by Mario and his team results in a very uniform bean appearance, which stabilizes the roasting and extraction.
+This slowed down the fermentation so that the coffee could retain its clear notes.
+The precise sorting by Mario and his team resulted in a very uniform bean profile and the roasting and extraction were stabilized.

 How do we roast this coffee?

 We roast the coffee as a 12.5kg batch on our 30kg Giesen roaster.
-At 8:35 minutes, this is a shorter roast, also the development time of 45 seconds or 8.5%.
-In this way we emphasize the light notes and put the perfumey notes in the foreground.
-This line of the Parainema variety is elongated and can be roasted very evenly, but we start the roasting with a soak of one minute (=put hardly any energy into the drum) so that the heat is distributed more uniformly throughout the bean.
+At 8:35 minutes, this is a shorter roast, as is the development time of 45 seconds or 8.5%.
+This way we emphasize the light notes and bring the perfume to the fore.
+This line of the Parainema variety is elongated and can be roasted very evenly, but we start the roasting with a one-minute soak (= hardly put any energy into the drum) so that the heat is distributed more evenly in the bean.